tomasbjerre/include-virtual-gradle-plugin/README.md

 A settings plugin.
 Apply it in `settings.gradle` and it will provide `includeVirtual` method.
 It:

-- Creates project folders, if they does not exist.
+- Creates project folders, if they do not exist.
 - Includes the projects, with `include`.

 Gradle 9 changed the behavior of `include` so that it now fails if the given project folder does not exist.